redhat-apac-stp/cert-ca/README.md

 -out $DOMAIN.crt -days 825 -sha256 -extfile $DOMAIN.ext
 ```

-Or this example you can append your cluster name and domain ie mycluster.ocp.uluvus, put the following into a file and execure with the cluster name appended.
+Or this example you can append your cluster name and domain ie mycluster.ocp.uluvus, put the following into a file and execute with the cluster name appended.

 ```bash
 #!/bin/sh